ietf-wg-cellar/matroska-specification/cellar-tags/tags_security.md

 Most of the time strings are kept as-is and don't pose a security issue, apart from invalid UTF-8 values.
-Implementations **MUST** validate `TagString` inputs for UTF-8 correctness and reasonable length before use, in accordance with the security considerations in [@!RFC3629, section 10].
+Implementations **MUST** validate `TagString` inputs for UTF-8 correctness and reasonable length before use, in accordance with the security considerations in [@!RFC3629, section 10] and [@!RFC9839, section 7].

 String tags that are parsed (such as "REPLAYGAIN_GAIN" or "REPLAYGAIN_PEAK" defined in (#technical-information)), string tags following the TagString formatting rules (#tagstring-formatting), or string tags following other strict formats like URLs,